 Instead, you do it to increase the likelihood that you’ll reach your goal of speaking your target language.

 - You know when it’s time for a change.
 If your measurements tell you you’re not progressing anymore, you’ll know it’s time to shake things up.
 Some measuring methods even let you know what language skills deserve more of your attention.
-The more detailed you measure, the more you know what’s working and what isn’t.
+The more accurate you measure, the more you know what’s working and what isn’t.

 - The more you do, the harder it is to quit.
-The urge to quit your language learning altogether can be seriously diminished by seeing you’ve spent 250 hours battling with your new lingo.
+The urge to quit your language learning altogether can be seriously diminished by finding out you’ve spent 250 hours battling with your new lingo.
 If you walk away now, all that time will have been for nothing (almost).
 Set up a simple routine to track how much time you devote to your language learning.
 Don’t be afraid to be specific.

 Basic Progress Tracking Methods